 A marketing continuum is essential to your success.
 And, it’s more critical than it’s ever been in the past.

-Everyone is vying for your donors’ attention.
+In the middle of the “great weath transfer,” everyone is vying for your donors’ attention.
 If you don’t have a plan in place to cultivate and nurture conversation, you’ll lose their attention and their gifts.

 Today, there’s no reason to wait and wonder about who might be ready for a conversation.
 Passive prospecting uses marketing and technology to identify your most likely prospects so you know exactly who to call and when.

 This is the future of relationship management.
 But you don’t have to wait for the future to get started.
-Start building your marketing continuum right now.

 We’d love to help you reach your planned giving goals by effectively marketing your planned giving program.